ThomasVitale/spring-cloud-gateway-resilience-security-observability/README.md

 ./gradlew bootBuildImage
 ```

-Then, from the project root folder, run Docker Compose, after updating the docker-compose.yml file with your own images.
+Then, from the project root folder, run Docker Compose, after updating the `docker-compose.yml` file with your own images.
 If you prefer to use the ones provided with this project, you can use the current configuration without any changes and without the need to build the applications locally.

 ```bash
 docker-compose up -d
 ```

+The `docker-compose.yml` file in this project is configured to use pre-built images of Edge Service and Book Service.
+If you want to use them, ensure you enable the ones for your architecture (AMD64 or ARM64).

 The Edge Service application is exposed on port 9000 while Book Service on port 9001.
 The applications require authentication through
 OAuth2/OpenID Connect.
 You can log in as Isabelle (isabelle/password) or Bjorn (bjorn/password).